pickled-git/push_swap/README.md

 The objective of this project is to create a program, which will sort numbers into stack **`a`** using the least possible number of operations.
 This will be done with two stacks (**`a`** and **`b`**) and a set of instructions to manipulate both stacks.

+The sorting result will be checked using a special program called `checker_OS`, which will confirm whether the output of your program correctly sorted the stack.

 * For a minimalist validation (`80/100`), you must be able to sort 100 random numbers in fewer than 700 operations.

 | Program name | push_swap |